irka775/little-explorers/README.md

 - The "Discover More" button on the homepage stands out with a bold black background for contrast.
 - Admin-related buttons (e.g., for managing products) are styled differently to clearly distinguish them from user-facing elements.
 - The Unsubscribe button is colored red, indicating a critical action.
-- The Subscribe" button is styled in a green color, representing a positive action for users who want to stay updated.
+- The Subscribe button is styled in a green color, representing a positive action for users who want to stay updated.
   Below are some screenshots showcasing the design choices implemented throughout the website:
  ![Button Elements](media/screenshots/button1.PNG)
  ![Button Elements](media/screenshots/button2.PNG)